Are e-cigarettes in any section of the state’s statutes included in the definition of "Tobacco Products"?

 Youth Access and Use

-Tobacco product and Tobacco-derived product mean “any product, containing, made or derived from tobacco, or containing nicotine derived from tobacco, that is intended for human consumption, whether smoked, breathed, chewed, absorbed, dissolved, inhaled, vaporized, snorted, sniffed or ingested by any other means, including but not limited to cigarettes, cigars, cigarillos, little cigars, pipe tobacco, snuff, snus, chewing tobacco or other common tobacco-containing products.
+Tobacco product and tobacco-derived product mean “any product, containing, made or derived from tobacco, or containing nicotine derived from tobacco, that is intended for human consumption, whether smoked, breathed, chewed, absorbed, dissolved, inhaled, vaporized, snorted, sniffed or ingested by any other means, including but not limited to cigarettes, cigars, cigarillos, little cigars, pipe tobacco, snuff, snus, chewing tobacco or other common tobacco-containing products.
 A ‘tobacco-derived product’ includes electronic cigarettes or similar devices, alternative nicotine products and vapor products.”
 W. Va.
 Code § 16-9A-2(a)(1) (2023)

 Is there a state excise or special tax (non-sales tax) placed on e-cigarettes?